Bill Nye–Ken Ham debate: Background

 Many in the scientific community were critical of Nye's decision to participate in the event, claiming it lent undue credibility to the creationist worldview.
-The Biologos Foundation, an organization promoting the compatibility of science and religion, released a statement advocating evolutionary creation, maintaining the position "that you don't have to choose.
+The Biologos Foundation, an organization promoting the compatibility of science and Christianity, released a statement advocating evolutionary creation, maintaining the position "that you don't have to choose.
 You don't have to give up Christian faith in order to accept the best, most compelling science.
 We expect that we'll agree with most of what Bill Nye will say about the science of evolution.
 Fossils, genetics, and other disciplines give compelling evidence that all life on earth is related and developed over a very long time through natural processes.
 But we're also brothers and sisters in Christ with Ken Ham.
 We believe that Jesus is the Son of God, that he died for our sins and rose from the dead, and that the Bible is the authoritative word of God."
 Others expressed concern that Nye's relative lack of familiarity with evolution - his formal training is in mechanical engineering - and inexperience in debates might lead some to conclude that Ham won the debate.
 "I am by no means an expert on most of this," Nye later admitted, but added, "In this situation, our skeptical arguments are not the stuff of Ph.Ds.
 It's elementary science and common sense."
 In preparation for the event, Nye had lunch with scientists who specialize in evolutionary theory and traveled to Oakland, California, to meet with the staff of National Center for Science Education (NCSE), an advocacy group for teaching evolution.
 In an op-ed for CNN, Nye answered critics, saying, "In short, I decided to participate in the debate because I felt it would draw attention to the importance of science education here in the United States."
 He later conceded that he had underestimated the debate's impact, saying he expected it to draw attention comparable to his scholarly presentations at college campuses.

 Leaders of two humanist groups - the American Humanist Association (AHA) and the Center for Inquiry - praised Nye's decision to participate in the debate.
 AHA director of development and communications Maggie Ardiente told The Washington Post, "I am looking at statistics and they tell me people like Ken Ham and other creationists are being very effective and that is a serious problem.
 We can't just ignore that.
 We have to challenge people like Ken Ham so I support the debate 100 percent."
 Debbie Goddard, the Center for Inquiry's director of outreach, concurred: "If we don't let [creationists'] ideas see the light of day we can't develop the tools to address them.
 And we don't just need the tools of facts and evidence, but also of understanding their views and compassion for them if we want to be effective at changing their minds."